 Trying to figure out how to clean Air Jordan 1s can be tricky when you don't know where to start.
-Moreover, we appreciate that keeping your sneakers in deadstock condition isn't always as straightforward as it may seem.
+In fact, we understand that keeping your sneakers in deadstock condition isn't always as straightforward as it may seem.

-Fortunately, we've put together a step-by-step guide to lead you through some of the dos and don'ts when it comes to keeping your Jordan 1 Highs, Lows, or Mids clean all year around.
+Fortunately, we've put together a step-by-step guide to lead you through some of the dos and don'ts when it comes to keeping your Jordan 1 Highs, Lows, or Mids clean all year round.

-Whether you're trying to remove the dirt to resell, or simply preparing your sneakers to wear out, here are our top tips to help keep your Jordan 1s in excellent condition all year round.
+Whether you're trying to remove the dirt to sell or you're simply preparing your best sneakers to wear out, here are our top tips to help keep your Jordan 1s in excellent condition all year round.

 How to clean Air Jordan 1